Flower - Carnation (signifies deep love and fidelity)

 Word Nerd Day - See Word Play.

-Gilligan Day (birthday of Bob Denver) - If you have fond memories of Gilligan's Island, why not join Bob Denver's Gilligan Fan Club.
+Gilligan Day (birthday of Bob Denver) - Many people have fond memories of Gilligan's Island and you can still see it on some retro channels.

 Connecticut Admission Day - Connecticut became the fifth state in 1788.
 See Connecticut Poems and Quotes.